First-move advantage in chess: Draw death and proposed rule changes

+The magnitude of the first-move advantage differs in other variants.
+In Fischerandom, as in normal chess, White has a first-move advantage that is probably insufficient to force a win.
+In shogi, the first move is only a "modest edge" even at top engine level according to Kaufman, whereas in Crazyhouse (which is basically chess with the shogi drop rule), the first player almost certainly has a forced win at engine level.
+Suicide chess is a weakly solved game: White wins with 1.e3.
+Kaufman has also mentioned the old Japanese variant chu shogi (played on a 12×12 board with 46 pieces per side) as a case where draws or opening theory should not be a problem.

 White wins

 Although it is very much a minority view, three prominent twentieth-century masters claimed that White's advantage should or may be decisive with best play.

 White wins with 1.e4

 Weaver Adams, then one of the leading American masters, was the best-known proponent of this view, which he introduced in his 1939 book White to Play and Win, and continued to expound in later books and articles until shortly before his death in 1963.
 Adams opined that 1.e4 was White's strongest move, and that if both sides played the best moves thereafter, "White ought to win."
 Adams' claim was widely ridiculed, and he did not succeed in demonstrating the validity of his theory in tournament and match practice.
 The year after his book was published, at the finals of the 1940 U.S. Open tournament, he scored only one draw in his four games as White, but won all four of his games as Black.
 Adams also lost a match to IM I.A.
 Horowitz, who took the black pieces in every game.
+Larry Kaufman wrote in 2020 that Adams "resorted to dubious gambits that were often just winning for Black".

 According to Sveshnikov, Vsevolod Rauzer, a leading Soviet player and theoretician during the 1930s, likewise "claimed in the [1930s]: '1.e4—and White wins!' and he managed to prove it quite often".